DHTMLX/docs-suite/docs/grid/usage.md

 ## Controlling scroll behavior

-The API of dhtmlxGrid provides the possibility to set scrolls to the necessary position and to get the current state of scrolls.
+The API of DHTMLX Grid provides the possibility to set scrolls to the necessary position and to get the current state of scrolls.

 ### Scrolling to specific coordinates